NeonHorizon/lipopi/README.power_up_power_down.md

 ==

+###lipopi.py

+This python script monitors the relevant GPIO pins for either a button press or a low battery signal from the PowerBoost and triggers a safe shutdown of the Pi.

+In addition, the script records the event in a log file (lipopi.log) and sends a system wide message to any logged in users via the 'wall' command.

+The script is relatively straighforward.
+Be sure to change the GPIO pin definitions if you want to use different pins.

+The script sets up triggers with callback functions that are executed only when a change is detected on the GPIO pin.
+This avoids having a script that continually polls the pins.
+There is a loop in the script but this simply calls 'sleep' and prevents the script from exiting.

+You might want to put the script in its own directory such as /home/pi/lipopi

+You can run the script directly from the command line to test things out.

+>NOTE - Be sure to Run sudo raspi-config and under "Advanced Options" select "Serial" followed by "No".
+>This prevents the Pi using GPIO 14 for the console (which would shut off the power).

+==

 ###Setting up the Service with systemd

+To have lipopi.py run automatically when you boot your machine, you can set up a service under the control of **systemd**.

 1: Copy the service file to /etc/systemd

+Modify the file to point to where your lipopi.py is located, then

 ```bash
 $ sudo cp lipopi.service /etc/systemd/system/.
 ```

 2: Enable the service